120 hp per litre, naturally aspirated M60B44 engine on the street

 Because heavier M60 flat tappets require more stiffer valve springs, M60 engines have dual valve springs, while M62 has single ones.
 In terms of performance tuning, this can be either disadvantage, or advantage.
 The upside is: if you can find a way to reduce the overall weight of moving masses from M60 valve-spring package – without affecting the spring rates, you can get your valve train to sustain higher rpm range.
 And this is especially advantageous if you are after naturally aspirated performance tuning.

 Our calculations show, that by reducing 20 grams from the valve-spring package – while utilizing both M60 stock valve springs – your M60 engine can sustain revs up to 8400 rpm.
 Ladies and gentlemen: it is on S65 territory!
+Please be advised: The maximum sustained rpm is mostly dependant on cam profile, namely aggressiveness of cam lobe (cam duration, lift), and to some degree on intake system efficiency.

 Do I have to change my cylinder heads to M62?